Kit Malthouse: Parliamentary career

+Malthouse is a co-sponsor of Kim Leadbeater's Terminally Ill Adults (End of Life) Bill on assisted dying.

 Personal life

 Malthouse married Tracy-Jane Newall in 1996, and they had a son before divorcing in 2005.
-He married Juliana Fahra in 2007, and they have one son and one daughter together.
+He married Juliana Farha in 2007, and they have one son and one daughter together.

 Honours

-Maltouse was sworn in as a member of Her Majesty's Most Honourable Privy Council on 20 September 2021 at Balmoral Castle, giving him the honorific prefix of "The Right Honourable" for life.
+Malthouse was sworn as a member of Her Majesty's Most Honourable Privy Council on 20 September 2021 at Balmoral Castle, giving him the honorific prefix of "The Right Honourable" for life.